 This is one of the biggest number puzzles we have done so far!
 This Biography Magic Square summarizes the important events that happened in the life of Sri Srinivasa Ramanujan.

 The important dates in the life of Srinivasa Ramanujan were compiled from various sources.
 These dates were taken two digits at a time, representing either the date of the month or the month or the first/second half of the four-digit year.
 As an example, Ramanujan’s date-of-birth 22-12-1887, is taken as four separate entries as 22 12 18 and 87.
-In short, Ramanujan’s entire life history is reproduced here, Ramanujan-style.
+In short, Ramanujan’s entire life history is reproduced here, from his birth to till date in Ramanujan-style.

 Important dates from Ramanujan’s life were collected and these were then arranged horizontally in a row, from left to right.
 This row would form the top row of this biography magic square.
 The rest of the magic square is constructed after assembling this row.